vanphan24/locality-aware-routing/README.md

 kubectl apply -f counting-zone3.yaml
 ```

-Refresh the browser several times and confirm the counter is from all three zones.
-You can also confirm the zone by the name of the counter pod beneath the number count.

 Confirm all three counting instances are running on different nodes:
 ```
 kubectl get pod -o wide